 3. Replace Your Door’s Weatherstrip

-Weather stripping can become worn or damaged over time leaving room for air to get through or heat to escape your home.
+Weather stripping can become worn or damaged over time, leaving room for air to get through or heat to escape your home.
 It’s important to go through and check each exterior door for signs of wear.
 If you have a newer door, it most likely has a compression weather strip that fits into a groove in the door casing.
-Simply pull it out to remove.
+Simply pull it out to remove it.
 You’ll want to keep the old stripping to find the correct size or cut-to-size your new weather stripping.
 Older doors may require self-adhesive foam weather stripping or rigid strips that are nailed in place.
 All three versions will help insulate your doors better and keep your heating bill down.

 4. Caulk Windows

 Check windows for cracks or peeling paint and caulk along windowsills.
 Over time, the seal around windows will break down.
 An easy solution is to add new caulk around your window.
 First, start by using a razor blade to clean up and remove any peeling caulk.
 Make sure your windowsill is free of dust and dirt as well.
 Once your windowsill is clean and dry, you can begin caulking.
 Check out 5 Tips to Caulk like a Pro to make sure your windows have an even better seal!

 Whether you’re sealing your drafty windows, drafty doors, or both, these four tips are cost-effective solutions that will protect your home and your wallet.
 You’ll save money with these simple and affordable fixes, and you’ll save money when you get your next heating bill.
 That’s a win-win.

 While do-it-yourself projects can be fun and fulfilling, there is always a potential for personal injury or property damage.
 We strongly suggest that any project beyond your abilities be left to licensed professionals such as electricians, plumbers, and carpenters.
 Any action you take upon the information on this website is strictly at your own risk, and we assume no responsibility or liability for the contents of this article.